RamGoel/ticketo/README.md

-# Ricket
+# ticketo

-A Full Stack Ticket Resharing Platform built with NextJS and ExpressJS
+A web based ticket resharing platform built with NextJS13, ExpressJS, and MongoDB

 ## Folder Structure